 “To be sure, the agency could release its decisions ahead of its prescribed deadline (as the SEC did this week).
 But past examples indicate that the SEC will wait until closer to the deadlines, all but ensuring additional nail-biting by the crypto community.”

-We can’t guess what decisions the SEC will make, however we can hope that they stick to their deadlines.
+What should we expect?We can’t guess what decisions the SEC will make, however we can hope that they stick to their deadlines.
 Yes, they can make announcements whenever they like in theory, but this would only have a negative impact on the markets.
 By remaining calm and by following the proper timelines, the SEC have the power to at least keep the markets ‘cool’.
 ETF approvals will see the markets fly, further denials might have an impact at first, but eventually, the markets will just have to get used to it.